mateusz-plaska/TicTacToeApplication/README.md

 # TicTacToe

-This is an console appliaction of TicTacToe game.
+This is an console application of TicTacToe game.

 ## Install and open